wuertele/Drupal-Deployer/README.txt

    <?php echo $closure; ?>
 </code>

+Q: After upgrading to 5.x-1.2, the menu item 'administer' is no longer removed.
+   Why?

+A: Prior to release 5.x-1.2, Drupal Administration Menu was output via hook_block(), which allowed to alter the global menu array.
+Since 5.x-1.2, it is output via hook_footer() and thus no longer able to alter the menu.
+As long as there will be no built-in solution in an upcoming release, you may perform the following steps as a workaround:
+   - Create a new menu.
+   - Edit the menu item 'administer' and select the new menu as parent.

 Q: I enabled "Aggregate and compress CSS files", but I found admin_menu.css is still there, is it normal?